ronan-s1/Music-Visualization-Project/README.md

 - Note that visualisations switch automatically at certain parts of the song which suits that particular visualisation best.

 # How It Works
 Each visualisation has its own class and they are all in the same package.
-Heathens.java is the driver file for this project.
+Enemy.java is the driver file for this project.
 We created 4 objects for the visualisation.
 We used inheritance to use methods like "calculateAverageAmplitude" from the Visual class.
-Using the minum we loaded in the heathens.mp3 which is done in the setup method.
+Using the minum we loaded in the Enemy.mp3 which is done in the setup method.

 ```java
 Eoin Eoin = new Eoin(1920);